OWASP/www-board/tab_induction.md

 The staff is encouraged to raise any concerns with the Board if they feel an issue that the Executive Director is not addressing.
 The staff will directly communicate with the Board to complete or work on a Board action from time to time.
 Please respond to staff requests or concerns in a timely fashion.

-The Board should track public actions arising from Board meetings, or tasks delegated to the Foundation through the [Public Board Actions Kanban](https://github.com/OWASP/projects/1)
+The Board should track public actions arising from Board meetings.
+This is done in a Monday.com workspace.

 ### Working with committees